 The word “electrolyte” is a term used to describe certain micronutrients and minerals that break down into positively or negatively charged ions.
-These ions generate electricity in your body (almost like a superhero) and are necessary for your body to maintain a proper fluid balance, transmit nerve impulses, and contract your muscles.
-The minerals that make up the term “electrolyte” are: Sodium, Chloride, Phosphate, Potassium, Calcium, and Magnesium.
+These ions generate electricity in your body and are necessary for your body to maintain a proper fluid balance, transmit nerve impulses, and contract your muscles.
+The minerals that make up electrolytes are sodium, chloride, phosphate, potassium, calcium and magnesium.

 - Sodium: Table salt, spinach, beets